ItEndsWithTens/Quinstance/README.txt

     Parameters:

       input
         The input file to be processed.
-Must be a Quake .map in Valve 220 format.
+Must be a Quake .map in either classic QuakeEd or Valve 220 formats.

       output [optional]
         The file to output after processing.
 Defaults to input.temp.map.